-- A large increase in 1 person households (i.e. people living alone).
+A large increase in 1 person households (i.e. people living alone).
 More of us living on our own?
-Interesting, one theory put forward is folks are trying to get themselves together financially and mentally before committing to a long-term relationship, and if that is the case, that is a good thing (in my opinion).
+Interesting, one theory put forward is folks are trying to get themselves together financially and mentally before committing to a long-term relationship.
+If that is the case, that is a good thing (in my opinion).

 The one really interesting statistic for me is the following: